Security Data Works

 Tiered storage cuts 55–90% of long-tail security data cost.

-Splitting security data across hot, warm, and cold storage tiers — with hot kept on local high-performance storage, warm on cheaper attached storage, cold on S3 Standard, and archival on S3 Glacier or equivalent — reduces the long-tail cost of retention by 55–90% in production environments.
+Splitting security data across hot, warm, and cold storage tiers (hot on local high-performance storage, warm on cheaper attached storage, cold on S3 Standard, archival on S3 Glacier or equivalent) reduces the long-tail cost of retention by 55–90% in production environments.
 Netflix reports 70–80% of their storage in cold tiers; Insider documents a 90% S3 cost reduction after tiering; Kafka 3.0+ supports tiered storage natively, which has materially changed the operational story for streaming security telemetry.

 The counter-position is the freshness trade-off.
 Warm and cold tiers have higher first-byte latency than hot tiers; queries that span tier boundaries pay a complexity tax.
 For interactive threat hunting on recent data, the tiering boundary needs to land further back than for compliance retention.
 Most engagements end up with a tier boundary at 7–30 days; some land at 72 hours where the analyst hunting window is short.